Google Pay™

 Merchants should adhere to the integration process detailed in the Google Pay™ Integration Prerequisites, ensuring all registration and verification steps are completed.

-Customer Initiated Transactions (CIT)
+Customer-Initiated Transactions (CIT)

 - Guest Payments: Google Pay™ facilitates guest payments without the need to store payment credentials.